gohugoio/hugo/docs/content/en/content-management/front-matter.md

 ## Front Matter Formats

-Hugo supports three formats for front matter, each with their own identifying tokens.
+Hugo supports four formats for front matter, each with their own identifying tokens.

 TOML
 : identified by opening and closing `+++`.